-A.1.3.4 SAVINGS
+A.1.3.3 WORKPLACE SAVINGS

-A range of contracts are offered in a variety of different forms to meet customers' long-term savings objectives.
-Policyholders may choose to include a number of protection benefits within their savings contracts.
-The majority of the Savings products are closed to new business.
 Following the sale of its Mature Savings business as disclosed in Section A.1.4, the Company's future involvement in savings product areas will be solely through Workplace Savings.
+In early 2021, the Workplace Savings business was transferred from LGIM to LGRR.